GMT-458-Web-GIS/geogame-Adilhan11/README.md

 ![GeoGame Layout](layout_frontend.png)

-# Requirements
+## Requirements

-I will only use Leaflet for main library.
+- I will only use Leaflet for main library.
-HTML files for views
+- HTML files for views.
-CSS files for design
+- CSS files for design.
-JS files for effect
+- JS files for effect , time and marker detail.